 Change is a constant in the insurance industry-but clarity is not.
 Most insurers launch initiatives under the broad banner of "transformation," yet only a few translate that ambition into measurable gains.
-Against a backdrop of heightened geopolitical friction and fractious global trade dynamics, insurers are changing how they plan, price and protect themselves.
-As the sector faces this rising volatility, tightening margins and shifting customer expectations, resilience has become a vital success factor and outperformers are distinguishing themselves by rethinking how change is defined, executed and sustained.
+Amid a backdrop of heightened geopolitical friction and fractious global trade dynamics, insurers are changing how they plan, price and protect themselves.
+As the sector faces this rising volatility, tightening margins, and shifting customer expectations, resilience has become a vital success factor and outperformers are distinguishing themselves by rethinking how change is defined, executed, and sustained.

-These leaders may use the same labels for change efforts as others; however, they automate with purpose, digitize with discipline and streamline operations around specific performance goals.
+These leaders may use the same labels for change efforts as others; however, they automate with purpose, digitize with discipline, and streamline operations around specific performance goals.
 They embed rigor into every step of the process.
 As a result, the cumulative impact of their efforts is compelling: Over two years, they outpaced peers by 8.1 percentage points in premium revenues and 2.6 in expense ratio reduction-proof that success lies not in how loudly a company talks about change, but in how precisely it delivers it.
 (Figure 1).
 Research snapshot: Our research included a survey of 324 senior executives across 245 insurance companies globally, in-depth interviews with a dozen transformation leaders and financial analyses of 81 insurers during their change programs.
 Of this group, 38 insurers emerged as clear outperformers.
-How we defined an Outperformer: Accenture Research assessed the relative performance of each insurance company across distinct time periods using publicly available financial data (sourced from S&P Capital IQ, AM Best and local regulatory databases).
-The measurement spanned from the year the transformation program began to two years after its commencement.
-Outperformers were defined as companies that showed both an improvement in expense ratios and an increase in premiums during this period.
-All financial performance was indexed to the start of the transformation program.
 In the pages that follow, we explore what's driving change across the industry and how insurers are responding.
 With the goal of helping companies unlock the full value of change, we also look more deeply at what sets outperformers apart.
 Figure 1.
-Outperformers' financial outcomes indexed to the start of insurers' current / most recent change programs.
-Source: Accenture Research Technology and innovation needs are key change drivers New technologies such as Artificial Intelligence (AI) and generative AI offer insurers opportunities to drive widespread improvements in the way they operate.
-Our survey participants cited technological advances and the need to offer innovative products as the top two drivers of their transformation programs (Figure 2).
-Figure 2.
-The drivers of insurance transformation programs
+Outperformers' financial outcomes

+Net improvement in expense ratios and premium growth over a two-year period, indexed to the start of insurers' current / most recent change programs.